FilOzone/filecoin-services-payments/SPEC.md

 ### Invariants are Enforced Eagerly

 The most pervasive pattern in the payments contract is the usage of pre and post condition modifiers.
 The bulk of these modifier calls force invariants within the fields of the three core datastructures to be true.
 The major invariant being enforced is that accounts are always settled as far as possible.
-In fact this is the only place where account settlement occurs (for more detail see [section below](#accounts-and-account-settlement)).
+In fact function modifiers is the only place where account settlement occurs (for more detail see [section below](#accounts-and-account-settlement)).
 Additionally there are invariants making sure that rails don't attempt to spend more than their fixed lockup and that account locked funds are always covered by account balance.
 There are also selectively used invariants asserting that rails are in particular termination states for particular methods.

 Every interesting function modifying the state of the payments contract runs a group of core account settlement related invariant pre and post conditions via the `settleAccountLockupBeforeAndAfter` or the `settleAccountLockupBeforeAndAfterForRail` modifier.
 This is a critical mechanism to be aware of when reasoning through which invariants apply during the execution of payments contract methods.